 You need an ASIN to list a product on the Amazon marketplace.
 Without an ASIN code, customers cannot find your product, and you won’t be able to sell it on Amazon.
 To obtain an ASIN number, search for the product listing you wish to include in your catalog and locate the associated 10-character alphanumeric code.
 This identifier is crucial for selling on Amazon and should be used consistently across your product listings.

 Amazon ASIN is a crucial part of successful sales.
 Identifying a proper identifier allows your customers to find your products and sell more efficiently on Amazon.

 However, a continuously growing product catalog means that Amazon has become an extremely competitive marketplace to sell on.
-Sourcing new products and creating entirely new ASINs is one way to avoid direct competition and increase the chances of winning the Buy Box.
+Sourcing new products and creating entirely new ASINs is one way to avoid direct competition and increase the chances of winning the Amazon Buy Box.
 Unfortunately, this happens rarely, and success is not guaranteed.
 The best strategy to win your spot on the Buy Box is utilizing AI-powered repricing and increasing your profits with dynamic pricing.

-Sign up now for a 15-day free trial and start outsmarting the competition with Eva.
+Sign up now for a 15-day Free Trial and start outsmarting the competition with Eva.